CCPA 2.0: Key Differences with the CCPA

 - The right to know what personal information the business is selling and to whom

 - The right to opt-out of the sale or sharing of their personal information

 - The right to limit the business’s use of their sensitive personal information

 - The right to not be subject to retaliation for exercising their rights

 CCPA 2.0 would place additional obligations on businesses, including setting forth responsibilities that essentially amount to privacy principles, such as transparency, purpose and storage limitations, and data security.

 - Impose general duties on businesses that collect consumers’ personal information.
 This includes informing consumers of the collection of their sensitive personal information.
 The collection, use, retention, and sharing of this personal information must be “reasonably necessary and proportionate” to the purposes of processing and obligating businesses to implement reasonable security measures to protect the confidentiality, integrity, and availability of personal information.

 - Mandate rules for the notice, disclosure, correction, and deletion requirements.

 - Specify the methods for limiting the sale, sharing, and use of consumers’ personal and sensitive personal information, such as the provision of a clear and conspicuous link called Limit the Use of My Sensitive Personal Information.

-CCPA 2.0: Implementation & Enforcement
+Implementation & Enforcement of CPRA Compliance

 The CCPA 2.0 calls for vigorous protection of consumers’ privacy rights.